kshji/ksh/README.md

 I have done lot of stuff using ksh/awk/sed ... today it's more hoppy.

 I try to tell for less ksh used persons how powerfull scripting language it's.
+Net include lot of real old Bourne shell stuff even ksh, bash, ... (posix shells) include lot of built in properties. ex, calculations without expr, parsing without awk/sed/cut, ...

 Why I like it ?
 Only some commands but enough.
-No librarys or plugins.
+No libraries or plugins.
 Static bin include everything.
 Nice HERE template.
+Very simple and nice socket support.
+Also event based scripting is possible using **trap**.
+For object persons compount item is supported, own methods, lowlevel cgi support, ...

 Thanks for Bourne Shell and Korn Shell.
 All posix-sh are nice (ksh, bash, dash, ...), but for scripting I have used ksh93.